 Reduce the Use of Paper.

-When possible, prefer metal or eco-friendly bamboo jute plates and cutlery instead of using paper plates.
+To take it a step further, think about your dining choices.
+Choose eco-friendly alternatives like metal or bamboo jute plates and cutlery instead of disposable paper plates.

 Planning your Meals in Advance